 A huge Tom Waits fan (“I Hope I Don’t Fall in Love with You” is his favorite song of all time), Michael is continuing to advance in the industry he loves.
-He and singer/songwriter Natalie Jean co-wrote the track “Letting Go,” which made the Grammy ballot this past year, enabling Michael to attend for the first time.
+He and singer/songwriter Natalie Jean co-wrote the track “Letting Go,” which made the Grammy ballot for consideration in 2019, enabling Michael to attend for the first time.
 “Going to the Grammys was a moment I will never forget.
 I was really proud to be there.”

 Michael calls his publishing group "Four Simple Notes" because that’s how he started his first song, with ‘four simple notes.’
 It’s a tribute to the universe allowing him to follow his muse while finding success as a songwriter.
 With several co-writes under his belt, accolades and awards, he has, in his own words, “kept knocking on doors and knocked them down if nobody answers.”
 He writes because he loves it and because he respects it and has ever since he was a little boy with a turntable.
 “When someone tells me that something I’ve written has inspired them, or touched them in some way, it thrills me.
 It’s not about awards or people knowing who I am, it’s about moving as many people as I can with my songs.”

-Life's Little Accidents, Michael's debut solo album will be in stores on September 7, 2021.
-Nite Run, the first single is already making waves at Triple A radio and is available on all platforms.
+Life's Little Accidents, Michael's debut solo album was released on September 7, 2021, and is available on all platforms.
 His new yet untitled second album is set for release sometime this summer.